This post was originally published in June 2020. It was updated in May 2021

 To recap, Behavioral Health Programs:

-- Help employees develop healthy behaviors to address physical and mental health issues
+- Help employees develop healthy behaviors to address mental health concerns

 - In the workplace, often focuses on mental health resources, including therapy